 Interactive live streaming applications allow viewers to experience events around the world in real time.
-In this article, we will describe how these applications are created, how they achieve ultra-low latency levels, and how our nanoStream H5Live and WebRTC.live playback technologies help users achieve their low-latency goals.
+In this article, we will describe how these applications are created, how they achieve ultra-low latency levels, and how our nanoStream Cloud including the unique H5Live playback technology help users achieve their low-latency goals.

 How can I create true interactive live streaming applications with ultra-low latency?

 Interactive use cases are becoming more prevalent.
 Video is turning away from broadcast toward two-way or multi-way communication and webcasters and broadcasters want to be able to communicate directly in real-time or engage with their audiences by getting live feedback during presentations or events.

 Live streaming of user-generated content on mobile devices or live communications tools requires a bidirectional connection with ultra-low latency (below one or two seconds), to achieve real time user experiences in environments like live auctions, gambling, webcasts, or sports.

 Our nanoStream H5Live playback technology lets you build interactive applications with ultra-low latency, plugin-free on any browser and on any device.

 What is latency?